subushes/subashadhikari.github.io/README.md

-# pramodadhikari.github.io
+# subashadhikari.github.io
-This is a webpage for Pramod Adhikari, PhD.
+This is a webpage for Subash Adhikari, a computational plasma physicist by training.